kw01sg/neural-style-transfer/README.md

 # Neural Style Transfer
 Implementation of Neural Style Transfer from the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) (_Gatys et al._) in Tensorflow 2.0.

-Total variation loss has also been included as a component in the loss function.
-This was not covered in the paper by Gatys et al. but was inspired by Tensorflow's [implementation of neural style transfer](https://www.tensorflow.org/beta/tutorials/generative/style_transfer#total_variation_loss).

 # Examples
 These examples are generated using default [options](#options).